TheKing-OfTime/YandexMusicModClient/README.md

-			"applicationIDForRPC": "1124055337234858005",    //ID of your custom application for discord RPC "showButtons": true or false,                    //Enables or disables all buttons in discord Status "overrideDeepLinksExperiment": true or false,    //Enables or disables split web and desktop buttons into one button "showGitHubButton": true or false                //Enables or disables Github button if overrideDeepLinksExperiment set to true
+			"applicationIDForRPC": "1124055337234858005",    //ID of your custom application for discord RPC "showButtons": true or false,                    //Enables or disables all buttons in discord Status "overrideDeepLinksExperiment": true or false,    //Enables or disables split web and desktop buttons into one button "showGitHubButton": true or false,               //Enables or disables Github button if overrideDeepLinksExperiment set to true
+			"afkTimeout": 15,				 //Timeout for activity to be cleared if track paused.
+Value in minutes.
       }

 </details>